CybersecurityGoogle Cybersecurity Certificate: Is It Worth Your Time and Money?

 If you're a university student, apply for the free Coursera scholarship — acceptance rates are high for Arab students.
 Some Saudi and Emirati universities provide free Coursera access through institutional agreements.

-What Will You Learn?
-(8 Courses in Detail)
+What Will You Learn in the 8 Courses?

 The program consists of 8 sequential courses that gradually build your knowledge from zero to professional level.